Alusus/Rows/readme.md

 * Array[Float]: %af
 * Array[Float[64]]: %ad

+For write queries (inset, update, delete) the `exec` function returns the number od affected rows.

 `from` used to return a query based on the information of this class.

 `save` used to call the method `save` in the class `Query`.